What is Respect?

 "Article 19.
 Everyone has the right to freedom of opinion and expression ...

 Article 29. ...
-In the exercise of his rights and freedoms, everyone shall be subject only to such limitations as are determined by law solely for the purpose of securing due recognition and respect for the rights and freedoms of others ..."
-(Universal Declaration of Human Rights - the United Nations)
+In the exercise of his rights and freedoms, everyone shall be subject only to such limitations as are determined by law solely for the purpose of securing due recognition and respect for the rights and freedoms of others ..." (www.un.org/en/about-us/universal-declaration-of-human-rights)

 Tolerance therefore means accepting that other people may express their opinions and pursue their own intresses.
 When different interests collide and neither side wants to give in, a conflict occurs.